vikramkannav/HeartRate/source/includes/_categories.md

 ## Habits

-This API is used for the list of habit categories.
+This API is used to list of habits.

 ```shell